aaronwangj/StockUp/README.md

 ## Deployment
 The application is deployed through Streamlit Sharing and can be found [here](https://share.streamlit.io/aaronwangj/stockup/app.py).
+The project also supports Heroku deployment.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.